How to climb the motorsport career ladder

 While it is sometimes the case that money can help secure a place on such programs, most are keen to sign up any driver they consider to have the talent to make it to the top.

 At the end of the season, the FIA Prize Giving is where all of the major championship trophies are collected.
-But there are a number of other awards ceremonies where the winners are decided not by championship points, but by fans, journalists or expert panels.
+But there are several other awards ceremonies where the winners are decided not by championship points, but by fans, journalists or expert panels.

 At the Autosport Awards, most of the gongs are decided by readers of the UK magazine, but the whole night builds up to the McLaren Autosport BRDC Award, which is a bit different.
 It’s decided after a two-day assessment at Silverstone between four young British drivers, with the judging panel looking at talent above anything else.
 The main prize is a short F1 test, but the recognition and publicity are perhaps even more valuable.